 - Respond to equipment malfunction or inefficiencies which may result in visible emissions to air.
-In the event of malfunction leading to abnormal emissions the operator shall: - a) investigate and undertake remedial action immediately; - b) adjust the process or activity to minimise those emissions; and - c) Record the events and actions taken. - Establish and maintain the vegetative buffer zone at least two hundred (200) meters between the Quarry and other contiguous land uses to buffer noise and fugitive dust emissions. - Ensure measures are taken to avoid or reduce dust pollution from the mines and the road.
-Dust suppressants i.e., water soaking etc. shall be used during dry season and as necessary. - 12.6 Install enclosures and dust suppression systems on the mobile and fixed crushing plant, screening plant and other equipment.
+In the event of malfunction leading to abnormal emissions the operator shall: - a) investigate and undertake remedial action immediately; - b) adjust the process or activity to minimise those emissions; and - c) Record the events and actions taken. - Establish and maintain the vegetative buffer zone at least two hundred (200) meters between the Quarry and other contiguous land uses to buffer noise and fugitive dust emissions. - 12.5 Ensure measures are taken to avoid or reduce dust pollution from the mines and the road.
+Dust suppressants i.e., water soaking etc. shall be used during dry season and as necessary. - 12.6 Install enclosures and dust suppression systems on the mobile and fixed crushing plant, screening plant and other equipment. - 12.7 Ensure that external conveyors to/from the plant are affixed with covers. - 12.8 Limit vehicle speeds on the internal roadways. - 12.9 As far as possible, site and orient stockpiles and storage areas to reduce wind exposure. - 12.10 Operate and service all mechanical equipment and vehicles in accordance with manufacturer's specifications at all times to minimise atmospheric emissions.